-Great SEO for dentists typically focuses on localized dental marketing efforts.
-The word ‘local’ simply means that the SEO tactics being used are focused on the geographical area of where the practice is located.
-So, don’t get confused when a marketing expert says ‘You need to focus on SEO.’ and another marketing expert says, ‘You need to focus on local SEO.’
-SEO for dentists is always localized, therefore it is essentially the same thing.
+Great SEO for dentists should begin with optimization of your Google My Business account.
+I spoke with a dentist the other day, and she asked, “I don’t understand the difference between SEO and Local SEO.”
+That’s was a good question.
+The word ‘local’ means that the SEO tactics focus on the geographical area of the practice.
+So, don’t get confused when a marketing expert says, ‘You need to focus on SEO., ‘ and another marketing expert says, ‘You need to focus on local SEO.’
+They are essentially the same thing.

 Let’s get started on the top 6 ideas for local dental SEO!

 Google My Business (GMB) is your dental practice’s business listing in the Google business database.
 Think of it like Google’s business directory.
-You’re listing had better be there and it needs to be claimed.
-Claiming simply means that you control the listing and can update and edit the listing.
+You’re listing had better be there, and you should claim it.
+Claiming means that you can control, update, edit, and optimize the listing.

-It is really important that you claim, verify and update your GMB listing.
-The information in your GMB account is pulled into the Google Map, which is a local SEO result.
+It is critically important to SEO for dental practices that they claim verify and update their GMB listing.
+The information in your practice GMB account displays on the Google Map.
 You’ll want to ensure that it’s correct and updated.

 Once you’ve claimed your listing and you get access to the account, you can start updating, editing, and adding information to your Google My Business account.
 Local SEO for dentists begins with updating this information.

-The first thing that you want to do is check all of the information on the info tab and make sure that it’s all correct.
-Towards the top of the page on the info tab, you’ll notice that you have a section titled ‘primary categories’.
-Next to that section is an edit button that allows you to update those categories.
+The first thing you want to do is check all of the information on the info tab and make sure that it’s all correct.
+Next, towards the top of the page, on the info tab, you’ll notice that you have a section titled ‘primary categories.’
+Near that section is an edit button that allows you to update those categories.

-When selecting your primary categories we recommend that less is more.
-As we’ve been working on this for the past couple of years, our optimization tactics have shown that the more primary categories you list the less likely you’ll actually be able to rank.
+When selecting your primary categories, we recommend that less is more.
+As we’ve been working on this for the past couple of years, our optimization tactics have shown that the more primary categories you list, the less likely you’ll be able to rank.
 As a general rule, try to stick to no more than three.
-This general rule can be argued if you have a multi-disciplinary practice.
+For example, pediatric dentist SEO would get more specific to pediatric services.
+However, this rule can be disregarded if you have a multi-disciplinary practice.

-Below is a list of several dental categories:
+Below is the list of Google My Business dental categories: